IBM-Bluemix-Docs/mobilepush/push_faq.md

 ## Can I register/update mobile devices at bulk by using the REST APIs?
 {: #faq-register-mobile-devices}

 As in the design, registering/updating a device is called from the mobile applications by using SDK.
-Bulk registrations/updates through REST APIs is not supported.
+Bulk registrations/updates through REST APIs are not supported.
 If many device registrations/updates are called simultaneously by using REST APIs, it might take a long time or might fail.

-## How do I send {{site.data.keyword.mobilepushshort}} or use the Rest API’s when I don’t have the appSecret?
+## How do I send {{site.data.keyword.mobilepushshort}} or use the Rest APIs when I don’t have the appSecret?
 {: #faq-rest-api-appsecret}

 As the {{site.data.keyword.mobilepushshort}} service has adopted IAM, an `apiKey` is displayed instead of the `appSecret` when the user creates the service credentials.